-A certificate has been received from Kaushal Ameta & Co., Practising Company Secretaries, that none of the Directors on the Board of the Company has been debarred or disqualified from being appointed or continuing as directors of companies by the Securities and Exchange Board of India, Ministry of Corporate Affairs or any such statutory authority.
+A certificate has been received from Kaushal Ameta & Co., Practicing Company Secretaries, that none of the Directors on the Board of the Company has been debarred or disqualified from being appointed or continuing as directors of companies by the Securities and Exchange Board of India, Ministry of Corporate Affairs or any such statutory authority and the same is annexed to this report.

-j)Shareholder Rights
+j) Shareholder Rights

 The quarterly/half-yearly/annual results of the Company are published in English and Vernacular newspapers and are also hosted on the Company's website namely www.indothai.co.in and at the official website of the Stock Exchanges, where the shares of the Company are listed/traded, as soon as the results are approved by the Board.

-k) Separate post of Chairperson and Managing Director/ CEO
+These are not sent individually to the Shareholders k) Separate post of Chairperson and Managing Director/CEO

-Mr. Parasmal Doshi is the Chairperson of the Company and Mr. Dhanpal Doshi is the Managing Director of the o Company.
+Mr. Parasmal Doshi is the Chairperson of the Company and Mr. Dhanpal Doshi is the Managing Director of the Company.